Laotian Americans: Demographics

 Smaller Laotian communities can be found in other cities and metropolitan areas across the United States.
 In the Southern United States, there is a significant Laotian community in St. Petersburg, Florida, where at least 1,000 Laotian-Americans reside.
 There are communities in Habersham County, Georgia (740), and Houston, Texas.

 In the Southwestern and Midwestern United States, there are Laotian communities in Denver, Colorado; Storm Lake, Iowa (400; 4%), and Wichita, Kansas (1,594; 0.4%).
 The Oaklawn-Sunview community near Wichita is 11.5% Laotian American.
 In the Chicago area, there are sizable Laotian communities in the suburban cities of Aurora, Elgin, Joliet, and Rockford.

 In the San Francisco Bay Area, the Laotian population is concentrated in the cities of Oakland, Richmond/San Pablo, San Jose, and Santa Rosa/Roseland.
 Elsewhere in Northern California, there are Laotian communities in Chico, Eureka, Redding, Stockton, and Yuba City.
 In central and southern California, there are communities in Fresno - also one of the largest Hmong communities outside Laos, Merced, and in Tulare County, California, especially in the city of Porterville.
 In the 1980s after the communist takeover of Laos, over 10,000 Laotians settled in central California.
 Many of the Laotians settled in central California to work in the farmland there.
 Additional Laotian communities exist in the Los Angeles Metropolitan area and in the Inland Empire region (i.e. Banning).

 In the Northeast, there are Laotian communities spread across the New England states.
 With the large concentration in Providence, Rhode Island, Woonsocket, Rhode Island, Lowell, Massachusetts, and Newmarket, New Hampshire.

 Community and social issues

 Poverty

 According to data collected by the American government in 2013, 18.5% of all Laotian Americans live under the poverty line.
+A Pew Research Center study published in 2019 found that the poverty rate had dropped to 13% which is equal to the national average.
+In 2021, 5-year estimates showed it had dropped to 12.1%.
+In 2022 the poverty rate had dropped to 11.1%.
+In 2023 the poverty rate had dropped to 8.5%.

+Gangs have been an issue in the Laotian community ever since the 1980s and 1990s, although like most Asian communities, gangs have decreased in number and/or have received less media coverage for their activity.
+Gangs like the Original Laotian Gangsters in West Valley City, Utah, Asian Boyz chapters in California which include a large number of Cambodian Americans, but also have Laotian Americans, and other Asian Bloods and Crips gangs have committed serious crimes starting in the 1980s.

 Per capita income

+Despite having a high median annual household income of $85,863, Laotian Americans have a low Per Capita Income of $36,938.

 In 2014, identified by factfinder census, when Americans' per capita income was divided by ethnic groups Laotian Americans were revealed to have a per capita income of only $21,479 below the American average of $25,825.